Frequently Asked Questions for Spas

 - Test for PHOSPHATES (a food source for algae).
-Also test your fill water.
+Also, test your fill water.
 They should both be 0 ppb.
 If your fill water is above 200 ppb, see next step.

 Q – I have Phosphates in my spa water.

-- Add a phosphate remover, or
+- Test water for phosphates monthly and add a phosphate remover, or

 - Purge with Clean & Drain and refill, or

-- Use your spa, the tinted water is not harmful.
+- Use your spa; the tinted water is not harmful.

 Q – My spa has an ODOR.